msaqib25/playbook/gettingstarted.md

 Here are the things that you most care about on Day 1.

+## Welcome Kit
+**[Todo: What all is in the welcome kit?]

 ## Access Card
 In your welcome packet, you should receive a temporary access card.
 This allows you to get in and out of the office.
 Do not share your access card with anyone.
 If you lose it, you can get a replacement for Rs.
-XX.
-Our Network team is responsible for getting these cards for you.
+200. Our HR team is responsible for getting these cards for you.
 Ping them on Slack in a few days on when you will receive yours.

 ## Desk Space
 Our Network & Systems team is responsible for allocating a desk space for you.
 The assignment is made based on a discussion with your supervisor.